 Before you respond to any concern, acknowledge that it's valid.
 "That makes complete sense.
 A lot of people feel that way."

-This prevents the conversation from becoming adversarial.
+This keeps the conversation from turning adversarial.
 You're on the same side, working together to figure out if this solution is right for them.

 The Close: A Natural Conclusion